fqlx/XboxKeyboardMouse/README.md

 #Todo
 1. Check if SlimDX and SCP driver are installed and if not throw an understandable error.
-2. Work on smoothing mouse translation/normalization
-3. Mouse input buttons dont work as of yet.
+2. Mouse input buttons dont work as of yet.
-4. Scroll Wheel movement has not been added (Main usage maybe RTS).
+3. Scroll Wheel movement has not been added (Main usage maybe RTS).
-5. You cant use the keyboard for triggers...
-Yet
-6. Add Jenkins job to compile merges
+4. Better Mouse Engines